-In collaboration with Tribal Advisors from local Tribal Nations, our Council is collaboratively developing a UMass Amherst campus Land Acknowledgement.
-This acknowledgement will affirm the connection and relationship to this land the campus is built upon and the continued connection of the Nations who were the original inhabitants and caretakers of this land.
-The Acknowledgement will also demonstrate our connection and responsibility to the 82 Native nations west of the Mississippi whose homelands were sold through the Morrill Act of 1862, sales which established this campus as a land-grant institution.
-The Council understands this work of acknowledging the lands on which the UMass campus is located, as part of the broader—and essential—effort of building and sustaining relationships and partnerships with the Native nations to whom we, as a University community, are linked.
+In a year-long consultative and deeply collaborative process with respected advisors from local Tribal Nations, the UMass Native Advisory Council co-developed this campus Land Acknowledgement.
+This Acknowledgement affirms our campus connection and relationship to the land the campus is built upon and our continued connection to the Nations who were the original inhabitants and caretakers of this land.
+The Land Acknowledgement also affirms our connection and responsibility to the 82 Native nations west of the Mississippi whose homelands were sold through the Morrill Act of 1862.
+The money from these sales were used to establish this campus as a land-grant institution.
+The Land Acknowledgement is part of a broader effort of building and sustaining relationships and partnerships with the Native Nations to whom we, as a university community, are connected.

 The Land Acknowledgement may be utilized by the campus community as a means to recognize and reaffirm existing relationships to people and land, honor the complex and difficult history that impacted Native peoples, and educate students, faculty, and staff.
 The Acknowledgement will be inscribed by Campus Facilities and Planning on a physical installation that will be erected centrally on the campus.
 The Council is also developing materials to continue to educate our campus and the wider community of Western Massachusetts, about the purpose and meaning of Acknowledgement, protocols for its use, and the opportunities for action and engagement that it offers.